AtheMathmo/AtheMathmo.github.io/_drafts/rusty-machine-talk.md

 - Trait system is amazing.
 - Error handling is amazing.
-- Performance focused focused code without relying on heavy dependencies*.
+- Performance focused code without relying on heavy dependencies*.
-- Provides insights into models.
 - (Historically we prototype in high level languages and then rewrite performance critical parts.)

 \* Not so performant right now, but the future looks bright!